When Identity Overrides Incentives: Representational Choices as Governance Decisions in Multi-Agent LLM Systems: Introduction

 \section{Introduction}

-When a language model is asked to play an industrialist in a multi-agent climate policy game, should it maximize profits or protect the environment?
-The answer depends not only on the payoff structure of the game, but also on representational choices such as whether the model is given a role-based persona, which can substantially shift behavior.

-Multi-agent systems powered by large language models are increasingly being deployed in policy simulation, economic modeling, and negotiation, tasks where agents represent stakeholders with conflicting interests and must coordinate under shared constraints \cite{merrill_2025_point_of_order_civic_simulation,li_2024_econagent_macroeconomic_simulation,bianchi_2024_negotiationarena}.
-To make these simulations realistic, agents are typically assigned role-based personas describing their motivations and objectives \cite{merrill_2025_point_of_order_civic_simulation,xu2024magicinvestigationlargelanguage}.
-This design is especially common in environmental and climate related decision-making, where heterogeneous stakeholders interact strategically and coordination failures can lead to persistent social inefficiencies~\cite{hardin_1968_tragedy_commons,ostrom_1990_governing_commons,barrett_2003_environmental_agreements,reyes2024like}.
-Yet a fundamental question remains unanswered: when agents with role-based identities face scenarios that demand strategic decision making, do they follow explicit payoffs or their assigned roles?
+When a language model plays an industrialist in a multi-agent climate policy game, prompt design outweighs payoff incentives.
+Multi-agent systems built on large language models are deployed in policy simulation, economic modeling, and negotiation tasks, where agents represent stakeholders with conflicting interests and must coordinate under shared constraints \cite{merrill_2025_point_of_order_civic_simulation,li_2024_econagent_macroeconomic_simulation,bianchi_2024_negotiationarena}.
+These simulations typically assign role-based personas to agents that describe their motivations and goals \cite{merrill_2025_point_of_order_civic_simulation,xu2024magic}.
+This design is especially common in environmental and climate-related decision-making, where heterogeneous stakeholders interact strategically, and coordination failures produce persistent social inefficiencies \cite{hardin_1968_tragedy_commons,ostrom_1990_governing_commons,barrett_2003_environmental_agreements,reyes2024like}.
+Whether agents with role-based identities follow explicit payoffs or their assigned roles in strategic decision-making remains untested.

-The answer matters because it determines what these systems actually produce.
-A system designed for strategic policy analysis may instead generate role-consistent behavior that ignores encoded incentives~\cite{herr_2024_strategic_decision_makers_bias,duan_2024_gtbench,neumann_2025_position_is_power}.
-Practitioners relying on these system outputs would have no way to identify this from outside~\cite{bender_2021_stochastic_parrots,casper_2024_blackbox_audits}.
-From a governance perspective, these representational choices, such as whether to include personas or reveal payoff information, function as implicit interventions that can shape system-level outcomes.
-However, the interaction between persona conditioning and payoff visibility in multi-agent strategic settings has not been systematically studied.
-Existing work has examined personas, payoff visibility, and model differences separately~\cite{neumann_2025_position_is_power,duan_2024_gtbench,akata_2025_playing_repeated_games,huang_2025_llm_gaming_multiagent,sun_2025_game_theory_survey,zhang2024llm}, but not how they combine to determine behavior.